 CU-Boulder's graduate employees often receive less than full funding, even while performing work comparable to their fully-funded peers.

-We demand full tuition remission for all graduate employees.
+We demand full tuition and fees remission for all graduate employees.

 CU Boulder delayed and censored the Graduate Student Social Climate Survey, obstructing efforts to better include underrepresented populations.

 We demand transparency about all findings of how our campus can improve.

 Since our formation in late Spring 2016, the CRC has…

 - Sparked a vigorous campaign to waive student fees for graduate employees and organized a mass walkout around the issue (coverage including this front page story, the Colorado Independent, and Colorado Public Radio)